milkman-deliveries/milkman-api-js-client/README.md

 ## API call

 `ApiClient` class provides helpful methods to easily do API calls to milkman services.

-- Uses a polyfill fetch library for cross-browser compatibility.
+It uses a polyfill fetch library for cross-browser compatibility.
-- Automatically retrieves last authentication token and inject it in any request header.

 ### Create an instance of ApiClient